 Specter managed to get him a very low bail, which Bronfman posted, and Einhorn fled the country, probably with funds provided by Bronfman.
 In 1997, long after he was convicted in absentia, Einhorn was located living in France under a new name with a Swedish girlfriend.
 After a long and protracted extradition struggle, Einhorn was finally brought back to Pennsylvania on July 20, 2001, and put in jail to serve his life sentence.

 The lesson to be taken from all of this is the potential realization that all popular mass movements eventually become penetrated by intelligence operations.
 The environmental movement of today, spearheaded by Al Gore, is undoubtedly also a carefully-constructed operation.
 The rightwing has their apocalypse, centered on the Middle East and ideas about “rapture,” while the leftwing has their apocalypse, centered on the imminent collapse of our environment.
 Apocalyptic thinking is crucial to maintaining mass mind control because fear is the foundation.
-The most apocalyptic of all the sixties cults was the Process Church of Final Judgment, who managed to capture and influence Charlie Manson when he appeared in the Haight straight out of a long stretch in prison.
+The most apocalyptic of all the sixties cults was the Process Church of Final Judgment.